MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/purchasing-how-correct-cancel-unpaid-purchase-invoices.md

 ms.date: 04/01/2021
 ms.author: edupont
 ---
-# Correct or Cancel Unpaid Purchase Invoices
+# <a name="correct-or-cancel-unpaid-purchase-invoices"></a>Correct or Cancel Unpaid Purchase Invoices

 You can correct or cancel a posted purchase invoice.
 This is useful if you want to correct a typing mistake, or if you want to change the purchase early in the order process.